 The final attack came before dawn on March 6.
 Mexican troops breached the north wall and flooded into the compound, awakening many of the Texans inside.
 The fighting lasted 90 minutes, some of it hand-to-hand combat.
 Bowie and Travis were killed, as was Crockett, although reports differ as to exactly how and when.
 Several Texans reportedly surrendered, but Santa Anna ordered all prisoners be executed.
 Only a handful survived, mostly women and children.
 Historians estimate several hundred Mexicans died.

-The defense of the Alamo remains a symbol of resistance to oppression and revolutionary spirit.
+The defense of the Alamo remains a symbol of resistance and revolution.
 The battle has been immortalized in several TV series and films, including 1960’s The Alamo, starring John Wayne as Davy Crockett.